quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part89_12.6_Accessing.md

 #### Full Adder Circuit Implementation

 Background context: A full adder is an extension of a half adder that adds three bits (two inputs and one carry input).
 It produces a sum bit and a carry-out bit.
 The operation can be mathematically represented as:
-- Sum = \( q0 \oplus q1 \oplus Cin \)
-- Carry Out = \( (q0 \land q1) \lor (q0 \land Cin) \lor (q1 \land Cin) \)

-However, in this implementation using quantum circuits, we only focus on generating the sum and carry-out bits.
+- Sum =$q0 \oplus q1 \oplus Cin $- Carry Out =$(q0 \land q1) \lor (q0 \land Cin) \lor (q1 \land Cin)$ However, in this implementation using quantum circuits, we only focus on generating the sum and carry-out bits.
 The code provided uses Toffoli gates to implement these operations.

 :p How does the Full Adder circuit use Toffoli gates?
 ??x
-The Full Adder circuit uses a Toffoli gate for the first stage where \(q0\) and \(q1\) are used as control qubits to generate an intermediate carry-out bit.
-This is followed by another Toffoli gate using \(q1\) and the intermediate carry-out bit as controls to generate the final carry-out bit.
+The Full Adder circuit uses a Toffoli gate for the first stage where $q0 $ and$q1 $ are used as control qubits to generate an intermediate carry-out bit.
+This is followed by another Toffoli gate using$q1$ and the intermediate carry-out bit as controls to generate the final carry-out bit.

 ```python
 # FullAdder.py: Cirq full adder program